Architecture of Kepler's Multi-transiting Systems: II. New investigations with twice as many candidates: Period ratio statistics

 \section{Period ratio statistics}

-In figure \ref{fig:pratboth} we plot the histogram of the period ratios ($\pp \equiv P_2/P_1$) of all pairs in all systems, not just adjacent pairs.
-It spans a wide range, from quite hierarchical configurations, to the edge of stability.
-There is an apparent cut-off narrow of the 5:4 resonance, however KOI-262 is likely a true system at 6:5, suggesting this region is not totally empty.
-The main conclusion of Paper I is supported still: planet pairs are quite rarely in resonance.
-However, as resonances do have dynamical significance, we address their statistics presently.
+In figure \ref{fig:pratboth} we plot a histogram of the period ratios ($\pp \equiv P_{\rm out}/P_{\rm in}$) of all pairs, not just adjacent pairs, in all systems.
+It spans a wide range, from hierarchical configurations to the edge of stability.
+There is an apparent cut-off interior to the 5:4 resonance, however KOI-262 (Kepler 50, \cite{2012Steffene}) is a known system near 6:5 and KOI-277 (Kepler 36, \cite{2012Carter}) is near 7:6 (though it was not included in this study since the smaller planet was not identified in B13).
+The existence of these two systems show that this region interior to the 5:4 resonance is not empty.
+As can be seen in figure \ref{fig:pratboth}, the main conclusion of Paper I remains: The vast majority of planet pairs are not in resonance.
+However, as resonances do have dynamical significance, we address their statistical properties in this section.

 \epsscale{1.0}